ygidtu/Simple_enh/Readme.md

 - `python3 Find_enhancer.py batch -i xxx/HepG2/ -o test`
     - just calculate the enhancer of HepG2

-#### Please note that do not please same format of files in same direcotry (2 bigBed files in same directory), and do not name those files with special symbol
+#### Please note that do not put same format of files in same direcotry (2 bigBed files in same directory), and do not name those files with special symbol